jgreenrise/Java/Multithread/src/p_raceCondition/Read.md

 ## Output is indeterministic, as ordering of events affects programs correctness.

+### Example: Race Condition, Data Race is being handled with lock

     public class a_Buyers extends Thread {

      public static int basketOfChips = 1;